perima/bia-workshop/README.md

 6. Leave all of the environment settings as they are, and go to the Next step
 7. Click Create environment

-## 3. Optimize your Cloud9 workspace
+## 1.3.
+Optimize your Cloud9 workspace
 1. Switch to dark theme
 2. Close the lower terminal window
 3. Close welcome screen
 4. Open new terminal

-## 4. Install & update your workspace
+## 1.4.
+Install & update your workspace.
+Run the following commands

 ```bash
 # Update the AWS CLI